-The additional contributions made by our University staff and students to our regional community continues through volunteering, fundraising for local charities and involvement with local schools and colleges.
 The Careers & Employability Team promote a wide variety of volunteering opportunities to students and graduates and encourage them to engage their communities to gain valuable employability skills and experience.
 Despite the pandemic, these opportunities remain available and those taking them up are making an important contribution to those more vulnerable in our community.
-The Students' Union continues to raise funds for selected local charities each year and provides a number of volunteering activities itself, whilst a number of our staff undertake governance roles for local schools and charities.
+The Students' Union continues to raise funds for selected local charities each year and provides a number of volunteering activities itself, whilst a number of Staff undertake governance roles for local schools and charities.

-For the first time in 2020/21, the University secured access to the 'Ingenuity - Impact Through Enterprise' programme for its students and alumni.
+For the first time, the University secured access to the 'Ingenuity - Impact Through Enterprise' programme for its students and alumni.
 This national programme helps to create start-ups that deliver sustainable social and environmental impact across the UK.
 We were very pleased with the level on engagement on this programme and are very proud that one our team of students, led by a senior lecturer, progressed to the national finals in the 'Improve Health Challenge'.
 Their proposal focused on the development of a unique student-led social enterprise company, working with various funding partners on health and wellbeing issues within the local community.

-Although funding was not secured via this route, the learning and framework developed remains relevant and this initiative will continue to be pursed to provide students a vehicle, across academic areas, to gain real enterprise opportunities whilst making a key difference to our local community.
+Although funding was not secured via this route, the learning and framework developed remains relevant and this initiative will continue to be pursed to provide students with a vehicle, across academic areas, to gain real enterprise opportunities whilst making a key difference to our local community.

-More broadly, the University has become an affiliate partner of the community interest company, 'Shaping Portsmouth', which is focused on creating scalable economies by bringing together key stakeholders in the City of Portsmouth and its surrounding areas.
-Although this partnership is very new, our impressive result in the Guardian League Table puts us in a strong position to contribute to a variety of external collaborations, with each collaboration leading to different opportunities for our students and ultimately our graduate outcomes, whilst raising the University's external profile.
+More broadly, the University has become an affiliate partner of the community interest company 'Shaping Portsmouth' which is focused on creating scalable economies by bringing together key stakeholders in the City of Portsmouth and its surrounding areas.
+Although this partnership is very new, each collaboration leads to different opportunities for our students and ultimately improves our graduate outcomes, whilst raising the University's external profile.
 Most immediate is increasing our access to employers and stimulating more degree apprenticeship opportunities.
-Longer term, there are opportunities to work together to improve tourism across the Portsmouth, Chichester and Bognor Regis areas, promoting our Bridging Course to residents of five new residential homes for the homeless, and promoting our Tech Park facilities and services to their sister company, Portsmouth Creates.
+Longer term, there are opportunities to work together to improve tourism across the Portsmouth, Chichester and Bognor Regis areas, promoting our Bridging Course to residents of five new residential homes for the homeless and even to some of the prisons to assist with training and rehabilitation.
+Finally, the University has been able to secure contracts for use of our Tech Park facilities from a wide range of organisations, including major companies such as Apple.